About arc42

 domain model

 8.2.
-User experience (UX)
+User Experience (UX)

 Since the project includes a web interface, we wanted the user experience to be as smooth and intuitive as possible.
 The idea is that anyone can open the application and start playing without needing instructions.